NOW

 Marc, however was very hard to get because he was playing a lot of private

-with the AFM local 10-208 for several years at that point and both his father
+with the AFM local 10-208 for several years and both his father

-and grandfather were prominent Chicago bandleaders, so Marc always had work."
+and grandfather were prominent Chicago bandleaders, so Marc always had music work."

-"After we struck an agreement with Marc we began rehearsing our show and we
+"After we inducted Marc into the band we began rehearsing our show and we

-were now a complete band, Joseph had booked a slot for us to record our
+were now complete.
+Klinger booked a slot for us to

-new LP at Heddin West Studios, Schaumburg, Illinois, the biggest and best
+new LP at Heddin West Studios, Schaumburg, Illinois, one of the biggest and best

-studio in the Chicago area (now named Remmington Road Studios.")
-"We were
+studios in the Chicago area (now named Remmington Road Studios.")

 very excited!"

-Play" (Pink Floyd) as well as many other cover songs along with our
+Sam" (Pink Floyd) as well as some other cover songs along with our

 originals."

-Marc, produced and engineered by Joseph and co-produced by Seiche."
-This LP
+Marc, produced and engineered by Joseph Klinger and co-produced by Seiche."

-"We received a lot of College airplay from WNUR Northwestern University."
+was released at the beginning of 1981.
+"We received a lot of College airplay from WNUR Northwestern

 Beck instrumental with Spanish guitar in the background.